 When using lines as separate elements in your design, you can incorporate them both parallel to the basic shapes within your logo, and perpendicular to the shapes (cutting across them) to help text and other elements stand out.

-Art deco is famous for its use of polished, mirrored, or golden metallic textures paired with black or silver.
-The basic effect of retro design tends to be almost overwhelming in terms of shine and sheen.
+Art Deco is famous for using polished, mirrored, or golden metallic textures paired with black or silver.
+The primary effect of retro design tends to be almost overwhelming in terms of shine and sheen.
 Which is why, it looks very smooth and slick, as though the design was a floor that you could slide down on your socks.

 Other decades of retro design may have a very different feel, however.